ConversationalComponents/docs/docs/tutorials/use_a_component_with_dialogflow_external.md

 ![](./screenshots/use_a_component_with_dialogflow_external/8_place_the_json_key_in_code_folder.png)

 ## Code Sample Overview:
-We will use a Flask application to expose our bot throut an API.
-For communication with Dialogflow we will use Dialogflow SDK and for communication with the CoCo component we will use CoCo SDK.
+We'll use a Flask application to expose our bot throut an API.
+For communication with Dialogflow we'll use Dialogflow SDK and for communication with the CoCo component we'll use CoCo SDK.

 **Code to code sample repository:**
 [https://github.com/ConversationalComponents/webinar/tree/master/py](https://github.com/ConversationalComponents/webinar/tree/master/py "Sample Repo")